 There are so many cute quote-pics that provide empty advice like “Keep Calm and Carry On,” which we know is a tired alternative to waking up, recognizing challenges, finding a focal point on the gap and proactively taking action to heal, mend or fix the issue at hand.

 Some say it’s a roller coaster, some say they go through ups and downs and for most reading this, resilience is a common denominator throughout it all.
-It’s what wakes us up in the morning and also wakes us up to our own ability to engage and see life’s challenges through.
-When we engage with life’s challenges in a straightforward, thoughtful manner, we are more apt to face the people around us in this same manner and essentially lift our ability to connect with others, which, is a critical element to succeeding in most of life’s endeavors.
+It’s what wakes us up in the morning and awakens our own ability to engage and see life’s challenges through.
+When we undertake life’s challenges in a straightforward, thoughtful manner, we are more apt to face the people around us in this same manner and essentially boost our ability to connect with others, which, is a critical element to succeeding in most of life’s endeavors.

 We want to take a realistic approach to this New Year and recognize that with the onslaught of increased communications, public advertising and event-based obligations, the holiday season has been anything but “time-off.”

 We want to take a moment to add one more thing to the menu as we look back on this holiday season…reflection.
-Reflection on the year’s accomplishments, the wins and even the losses, because it’s how losses are dealt with that matters.
+Reflection on the year’s accomplishments, the wins and even the losses, because it’s how the losses are handled that matters.

 While looking back over the year and beginning this New Year, we have a few secrets about resilience paraphrased from Dr. Jay, a clinical psychologist at the University of Virginia and author of Supernormal: The Untold Story of Adversity and Resilience, to keep in your back pocket, along with a deep sense of accomplishment for arriving and thriving, at the end of what for most, has been a very challenging year.